PAC Mode Estimation using PPR Martingale Confidence Sequences: CODE DETAILS

 The results in Table~\ref{tab:tab_multiK} were obtained by performing each of the experiments for $100$ iterations, with mistake probability $\delta = 0.01$.
 For the last $3$ rows, for all algorithms except KL-SN 1v1, $200$ iterations were used so as to reduce the error bars.
 A running-time comparison of all the algorithms across the $100$ runs is given in Table \ref{tab:multiK_runtime}.
 The runs were performed on an Intel Core i7-8750H CPU @ 2.20GHz processor.

-The results in Table~\ref{tab:elections} were obtained by performing each of the experiments for 10 random seeds and setting the mistake probability to $0.01$.
+The results in Table~\ref{tab:elections-india} and Table~\ref{tab:elections-bihar} were obtained by performing each of the experiments for 10 random seeds and setting the mistake probability to $0.01$.
 The sampling of the votes from each of the constituencies were done with a batch size of 200.
-We used Google's colaboratory services~\footnote{\url{https://colab.research.google.com/}} for performing the experiments associated to Table ~\ref{tab:elections}.
+We used Google's colaboratory services~\footnote{\url{https://colab.research.google.com/}} for performing these experiments.